ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-3. What are the potential drawbacks of using the validation set approach for estimating the test error rate?
+Q. What are the potential drawbacks of using the validation set approach for estimating the test error rate?

 <details><summary><b>Answer</b></summary>